Loading your recommendations…

 Jeni's Splendid Ice Cream

 Splendid, indeed.
-Jeni's is the latest ice cream shop to open, nestled in the Brightleaf District between Goorsha and Gojo.
-Relax with a cone on the patio sampling flavors like the signature brown butter almond brittle, wildberry lavender, and brambleberry crisp.
-Touting the "milkiest chocolate in all the world", Jeni's makes for a fine destination on National Chocolate Ice Cream day every June.
+Jeni's is a recent addition to Durham's ice cream scene, nestled in the Brightleaf District between Goorsha and Gojo.
+Relax with a cone on the patio, sampling flavors like the signature brown butter almond brittle, wildberry lavender, and brambleberry crisp.
+Touting the "milkiest chocolate in all the world", Jeni's makes for a fine destination on National Chocolate Ice Cream Day in June.

 Locopops